edbaymax/wait-for-netlify-deploy/README.md

-# Wait for Netlify — A GitHub Action ⏱
+# Wait for Netlify Deploy — A GitHub Action ⏱

 Do you have other Github actions (Lighthouse, Cypress, etc) that depend on the Netlify Preview URL?
 This action will wait until the url is available before running the next task.

+This is a fork of [JakePartusch/wait-for-netlify-action](https://github.com/JakePartusch/wait-for-netlify-action) which only works for `pull_request`.
+This for works for `push` action as well.

+You will need to generate a [Personal access token](https://app.netlify.com/user/applications/personal) to use and pass it as the NETLIFY_AUTH_TOKEN environment variable.

 ## Inputs

 ### `site_name`

 **Required** The name of the Netlify site to reach `https://{site_name}.netlify.app`

+### `pr_number`

+The PR number coming from the previous step, using `jwalton/gh-find-current-pr@v1` action.
+It's available for `e2e_tests` branch.
+For `mnaster` branch, PR number is calculated from GitHub context.

 ### `request_headers`